 - An algorithm determines what information must be generated into text.

-- This includes determining the solid and fluid elements, i.e., parts of the text that must be included unchanged (relevant terms, names, figures, etc.) and pieces of the book that can be transformed depending to the context).
+- This includes determining the solid and fluid elements, i.e., parts of the text that must be included unchanged (relevant terms, names, figures, etc.) and pieces of the book that can be transformed depending on the context).

 - Then the message is organized into the appropriate structure.
 The structure can be casual (plain narrative sentence), or it can be formalized (for example, as a list)